Partygate: Report slams Boris Johnson's boozy gatherings

 Johnson, meanwhile, sought to change the subject from his personal woes, marking the second anniversary of Brexit on Monday by touting economic opportunities outside the European Union.

-The U.K. officially left the now 27-nation bloc on Jan.
-31, 2020, though it remained part of the EU's economic structures for another 11 months.
+The UK officially left the now 27-nation bloc on January 31, 2020, though it remained part of the EU's economic structures for another 11 months.

 Opponents say the bill will just make it easier for the government to change laws without Parliament's approval.